 The phrase “long in the tooth” is a common one – and people think that they should naturally lose their teeth as they get older – but this need not be the case!!

 True, people do become more prone to gum disease as they get older and therefore more at risk of losing their teeth, but this doesn’t mean that nothing can be done about it!

-Many people think that bleeding gums are normal – well this is not the case, and in fact bleeding gums, while painless, are an early sign of gum disease.
+Many people think that bleeding gums are normal – well this is not the case, and in fact, bleeding gums, while painless, is an early sign of gum disease.

 Treating gum disease is not just about having a healthy mouth – gum diseases have been found to increase your risk of heart disease, strokes, diabetes, rheumatoid arthritis, respiratory diseases, stress and depression, and other aspects of general health.

 For further information, please refer to the About Periodontal Disease section

 If your dentist has detected some degree of gum disease, they may wish to refer you to a periodontist.
 This is a dentist who has spent several years specialising in the management of gum diseases, and is therefore perhaps better qualified and equipped to manage the condition for you.
 A Specialist in Periodontics is a periodontist who has carried out accredited training, usually including some teaching experience, research, and multi-disciplinary training, and is on the specialist list held by The General Dental Council.

 Some patients also see periodontists for other conditions not directly related to gum disease.
 These may be conditions such as extensively receding gums due to trauma from toothbrushing, removal of gum swellings, or as part of complex treatment plans requiring extensive crown and bridgework, or for the preparation and placement of dental implants

 Your first visit